mahadeem/PyTorch-Tensor-Artificial-Intelligence-A.I.-/README.md

 # PyTorch-Tensor-Artificial-Intelligence-A.I.-
 A model then Training the A.I.
-And finally evaluate
+And finally evaluate.

+Run Command

+#python3 TrainAI.py